wittman26/nodejs_backapp/README.md

 # Introduction

-This project contains the User Service in the NodeJs version.
+This project contains a bakcend application in the NodeJs.

 # Getting Started